Critical Health Facility in Washington Leaps Towards 100% Clean Energy with Electrification Project

-Design is underway on an innovative, ground source heat pump mechanical system that will provide the lab’s heating and cooling needs.
-The approach uses an on-site, groundwater aquifer as a source to heat and cool the lab in place of fossil fuels placing the facility in better harmony with its surrounding environment.
-The new system will increase reliability and reduce emissions by 85%.
-It will also eliminate one million pounds of carbon per year – the equivalent of removing 93 vehicles from the road.
+To support this effort, the state partnered with McKinstry to improve the lab’s infrastructure with an upgraded system that meets critical laboratory requirements, aligns with the state’s clean energy initiatives and preserves the department’s budget.
+Construction is well underway following the design of an innovative, ground source heat pump mechanical system to meet the lab’s unique heating and cooling needs.
+The new approach uses an on-site, groundwater aquifer as a source to heat and cool the lab in place of fossil fuels placing the facility in better harmony with its surrounding environment.
+The new system will increase reliability reducing emissions by 87% and is expected to be completed in May of 2024.

-Benefits of the project span beyond operational and environmental impacts.
-The project will bring 90 new jobs to the community for tradespeople, contractors, local permitting authorities and clean-technology engineers.
-This includes a commitment to 15% apprenticeship utilization to develop and upskill the workforce, creating pathways for future advancement.
-The Department of Health will also recognize annual savings by reducing energy costs and avoiding a yearly non-compliance penalty under the Clean Building Performance Standard legislation.
+Benefits of the electrification project eclipse the operational and environmental impacts alone including the creation of 90 local family-wage jobs for tradespeople, contractors, local permitting authorities and clean-technology engineers.
+These new jobs uplift the state’s commitment to 15% apprenticeship utilization to develop and upskill the workforce, creating pathways for future advancement.
+In addition to saving $66,000 in annual energy costs, upon completion, the project will also help the department avoid $65,000 in annual non-compliance penalties under the new state’s new Clean Building Performance Standard legislation.